Coming Soon

 Grand Central Publishing | 9780306832703 | Published May 13, 2025

 SKIPPER takes on an ambitious Moneyball-esque premise: a deep dive into the ongoing struggle for control that often takes place behind the scenes between Major League Baseball managers and the ownership groups, and now, their data analysts.
 In a culture still attempting to come to terms with the Digital Age, there’s a bigger story behind the evolution of authority of managing inside the major leagues.
-Packed with baseball history, interviews with dozens of MLB's current stars and veterans, and an exclusive, inside look at the day-to-day life of manager LA Dodgers’ Dave Roberts, SKIPPER is a fascinating look into the highs, the lows, and the inner workings of the changing world of professional baseball.
+Packed with baseball history, interviews with dozens of MLB's current stars and veterans, and an exclusive, inside look at the day-to-day life of LA Dodgers manager Dave Roberts, SKIPPER is a fascinating look into the highs, the lows and the inner workings of the changing world of professional baseball.

 Henry Holt and Co. | 9781250759368 | Published May 13, 2025

-On her wedding day in San Juan, Puerto Rico, in 1968, Rafaela Acuña y Daubón has mild misgivings but she marries Peter Brennan Jr. anyway in a blaze of romantic optimism.
+On her wedding day in San Juan, Puerto Rico, in 1968, Rafaela Acuña y Daubón has mild misgivings, but she marries Peter Brennan Jr. anyway in a blaze of romantic optimism.
 She has no way of knowing how dramatically her life will change when she uproots her young family to start over in the American Midwest, unleashing a fleet of disappointments.
 In the 1980s, against the backdrop of her mother’s isolation in St. Louis, Missouri, Rafaela’s daughter, Ruth, wants only to belong.
 Eager to fit in, Ruth lets go of her language, habits and childhood memories of Puerto Rico.
 It’s not until decades later when Ruth’s own daughter, Daisy, returns to San Juan that her mother and grandmother begin to truly reflect on the choices that have come to define their lives.

 Doubleday | 9780593687611 | Published May 13, 2025

-Curtis Wilson is a cello prodigy, growing up in the Southeast D.C. projects with a drug dealer for a father.
-But through determination and talent, and the loving support of his father’s girlfriend, Larissa, Curtis rises to unimagined heights in the classical music world.
-And then, suddenly, his life disintegrates.
+Growing up in the Southeast D.C. projects with a drug dealer for a father, Curtis Wilson is a cello prodigy who rises to unimagined heights in the classical music world.
+But then his life suddenly disintegrates.
 His father, Zippy, turns state’s evidence, implicating his old bosses.
 Now the family must enter the witness protection program if they want to survive.
-This means Curtis must give up the very thing he loves the most: sharing his extraordinary music with the world.
-When Zippy’s bosses prove too elusive for law enforcement, Curtis, Zippy and Larissa realize that their only chance of survival is to take on the criminals themselves.
+This means that Curtis must give up the very thing he loves the most.
+When Zippy’s bosses prove too elusive for law enforcement, Curtis, Zippy, and Zippy’s girlfriend, Larissa, realize that their only chance of survival is to take on the criminals themselves.
 They must create new identities and draw on their unique talents, including Curtis’ musical ability, to go after the people who want them dead.

 Little, Brown and Company | 9780316575171 | Published May 13, 2025